Max-Coin/maxcoin/doc/build-msw.md

 ==========
 The commands used for step #2 (Install Maxcoin Dependencies) and steps 3 - 5 (Build maxcoind, maxcoin-qt, and maxcoin-installer.exe) can be automated through MINGW32 bash and DOS bat files.
 Those commands and suggested file organization is listed below:

-1. Create a "maxcoin-deps.sh" folder in "C:\\" that contains the following:
+1. Create a "maxcoin-deps.sh" file in "C:\\" that contains the following:

 ```
 echo